 And if you've ever drunk hospital machine tea, you'll know just how

 grim life can be when the cafe is closed.
+The trip to the cafe is a welcome treat and break to normality for many patients.
 So if you've a morning or

 afternoon to spare, please help keep it open.
-The WRVS have a number of other local projects too.
-Like the army, the WRVS are a service that can be called on to step up in a civil emergency too, such as flood or fire, mobilising basic essential humanitarian services.
+The RVS have a number of other local projects too.
+Like the army, the RVS are a key service that can be called on to step up in a civil emergency too, such as flood or fire, mobilising basic essential humanitarian services.
+They're good at it.

 SUPPORT THIS WEB SITE This site is run entirely by volunteers.
 Please help with our running costs by making a donation.
 Thank you.